kyleburton/clj-xpath/README.md

 ##### Version 1.4.0 : Tue Dec 18 15:10:19 EST 2012

-* @:children@ lazy seq of a Node's children added by mtnygard
+* `:children` lazy seq of a Node's children added by mtnygard
 * idiomatic use of next

 ## Hacking